 About Jackson Shedelbower, Communications Director

 Jackson Shedelbower is the Communications Director of the American Beverage Institute.
-Through active media engagement and appearing in opinion sections of newspapers across the country he is able to effectively defend and advocate for the interests of ABI members and their responsible customers.
+Through active media engagement, opinion pieces and legislative testimony, he is able to effectively defend and advocate for the interests of ABI members and their responsible customers.
 He believes that American consumers should be able to enjoy a glass of their favorite beer, wine, or spirit without unreasonable legislative encroachment.
 Jackson lives in Washington, D.C. and has degrees in Economics and Political Science from the University of Illinois.

 Get ABI Email Updates